Spec-Driven Development

 /akka.specify {feature short description} - {feature specification prompt}

-The short description of the feature will be turned into a branch name like 00#-feature-short-description where the description you supply is turned into kebab case.
-This will also be the name of the new git branch created.
+The short description of the feature is turned into a branch name like 00#-feature-short-description where the description you supply is converted to kebab case.
+This also becomes the name of the new git branch.

 The prompt for the feature specification should exclusively define the what and why of the feature, and should not contain any technical implementation details.
-In the sample prompt below for a chess application core website, we mention that it doesn’t use federated authentication.
-While this seems like a how level (plan) declaration, it does belong at the higher specification level because the concept of federation is a high level specification and we don’t mention how federation should be coded.
+In the sample prompt below for a chess application core website, the prompt mentions that the app does not use federated authentication.
+While this seems like a how level (plan) declaration, it belongs at the higher specification level because the concept of federation is a high level specification — the prompt does not mention how federation should be coded.

 This creates a new specification in the specs/001-core-users directory, in the 001-core-users branch.
 At this stage, resist the temptation to go and manually edit the spec.
 Clarification is the next step.

-There’s no mention in this prompt of services or UI applications or how a web application is supposed to be served.
-We recommend that you keep your feature specifications scoped to something small enough where you have a clear idea of the acceptance criteria and the generated code won’t be so large that it can’t easily be reviewed by humans or AI.
+There is no mention in this prompt of services or UI applications or how a web application is supposed to be served.
+Keep your feature specifications scoped to something small enough where you have a clear idea of the acceptance criteria and the generated code can easily be reviewed by humans or AI.
 Opinions vary on the scope of a "feature" so this is something teams generally decide amongst themselves and often on a per-feature basis.

 Clarify the specification

 Clarification is a critical step in this process.
-You start it by using a single command with no parameters:
+Start it by using a single command with no parameters:

 /akka.clarify

-Your AI assistant will then analyze your constitution, your feature specification, and any conversation history you have built up and identify gaps.
-It looks for places where it would have to make a decision and it doesn’t already have enough information to make that decision.
+Your AI assistant then analyzes your constitution, your feature specification, and any conversation history you have built up and identifies gaps.
+It looks for places where it would have to make a decision and it does not already have enough information to make that decision.
 If you run akka.clarify on the chess core users feature, you will likely be asked several questions.

-When we run it, we typically get asked to clarify how users are uniquely identified (internal UUID or username).
-We also get asked what happens to deleted users and whether users can have multiple concurrent sessions in the application from multiple devices.
-Achieving this level of clarity is a hallmark of spec-driven development that we rarely get with single-file specs or even less formal multi-file specifications.
+Typical clarification questions include how users are uniquely identified (internal UUID or username), what happens to deleted users, and whether users can have multiple concurrent sessions from multiple devices.
+Achieving this level of clarity is a hallmark of spec-driven development that you rarely get with single-file specs or even less formal multi-file specifications.

-Once your AI assistant can no longer detect any more necessary clarifications, it’s time to define the implementation plan.
+Once your AI assistant can no longer detect any more necessary clarifications, it is time to define the implementation plan.

 Define the implementation plan

 The implementation plan is your technical architecture and technical design.
 Here you specify the how of your application.
-While it’s a popular notion that anyone can build a spec-driven application, this isn’t entirely accurate.
+While it is a popular notion that anyone can build a spec-driven application, this is not entirely accurate.
 You need to be able to decide how you want your application to be built, and you need to know how to describe that in natural language clear enough for an LLM to understand it.

-If you get all the way to code generation for the feature and you didn’t get what you wanted, then you may need to iterate on the implementation plan.
+If you get all the way to code generation for the feature and you did not get what you wanted, then you may need to iterate on the implementation plan.
 Amendments to the plan are tracked diligently along with constitution and feature updates.

-It is worth remembering that, like the specify step, the input to the plan step is a prompt, it is not the full and final plan.
-That is output by your agent.
+It is worth remembering that, like the specify step, the input to the plan step is a prompt, not the full and final plan.
+Your agent produces the final plan as output.

 Take a look at this sample plan prompt for the chess game sample first feature.